rnmeow/rnmeow/README.txt

 This is Connor Kuo (@rnmeow), who is interested in modern techs.
-Basically, I do full-stack Web development and network engineering stuff.
+A full-stack Web developer & network engineer.

-* Identity

-INTP-A. Taiwanese.
-Web Developer.
+Senior High Student @ TNFSH

 * Contact